Table of Contents

 Convey you're ready to succeed on the job by showcasing how well you understand the role and how to succeed within it.

-- identify your target roles and/or target companies
+- Identify target roles and/or target companies

-- address the hiring objections of the primary stakeholders
+- Address the hiring objections of the primary stakeholders

 - Find the roles you want to be hired for

 - Find people who work in or manage these roles

 - Find ways to reach these people informally